WONC: History

-The station has been in operation since July 1, 1968, and currently broadcasts from studios in a renovated house at 232 E. Chicago Ave. in Naperville.
+The station has been in operation since July 1, 1968.
+From 1997 to 2026, the station broadcast from a renovated house at 232 E. Chicago Ave. in Naperville.
+On July 30, 2026, the station began broadcasting from studios in Schneller Hall in Naperville.
 Before 1997, WONC's studios were located on the fourth floor of the Old Main campus building at 30 N. Brainard St. The broadcast tower is located at 1805 High Grove Lane on the western edge of Naperville.

 On September 1, 1980, John V. Madormo succeeded Jon Yoder as the faculty advisor and general manager of WONC.
 Formerly a producer for Chicago's WGN radio, Madormo's experience led WONC to being recognized as one of the premier college radio stations in the country.
 The station won 20 Marconi awards during his tenure; no other college station won more.

 Over the years, WONC has been a participating station in the IBS (Intercollegiate Broadcasting System) awards and has won several awards.
 WONC was named the 2015 Abraham and Borst Best College Station in the Nation and the 2015 IBS Best College station (Under 10,000 enrollment).

 WONC celebrated its 50th anniversary May 11, 2018, with a party at the radio station that culminated with dozens of alumni attending and local press coverage by the Daily Herald and NCTV17.
 The party also served as a send-off for Madormo, who went on to retire after the 2017-18 academic year, having spent 38 of WONC's 50 years as general manager.
 Madormo was succeeded by North Central/WONC alum Zachary DeWitz.